Anti-opioid protesters scatter pill bottles at NYC museum

-NEW YORK (AP) — Activists protesting a prominent donor family’s link to the opioid crisis unfurled banners and scattered pill bottles inside New York’s Metropolitan Museum of Art.
+NEW YORK (AP) — Activists protesting a prominent donor family’s link to the opioid crisis unfurled banners and scattered pill bottles inside New York’s Metropolitan Museum of Art on Saturday.

 The New York Times reports that the protest started just after 4 p.m.
 Saturday inside the museum’s Sackler Wing.

-The wing is named after the brothers Arthur, Mortimer and Raymond Sackler.
-They donated $3.5 million for the wing in the 1970s.
+The wing is named after brothers Arthur, Mortimer and Raymond Sackler, who donated $3.5 million for the wing in the 1970s.

-The Sacklers also owned Purdue Pharma, the company that developed OxyContin, which has been widely abused.
+The Sacklers also owned Purdue Pharma, the company that developed OxyContin, a widely prescribed and widely abused painkiller.

 Most Read Nation & World Stories